Our verdict

 Nike doesn’t sacrifice style with the Romaleos

-Many buyers love the pair's design and look.
-One expert goes as far as saying that it is the most good-looking weightlifting shoe on the market.
+We also love the pair's design and look.
+It is definitely one of the most good-looking weightlifting shoes on the market.